Skip to main content

 To find out more please see our terms and conditions.

-In Stage 1, You will be introduced to the subject through modules covering: financial accounting; management accounting and finance; and professional skills.
-We balance this with a range of other topics including: economics; mathematics; statistics; management; and an introduction to English law.
+In Stage 1, we'll introduce you to financial accounting, management accounting and finance, and professional skills.
+We'll balance this with a range of other topics including:

 Modules